pierrelecuyer/latticetester/README.md

 ### Building and Installing

-Once everything is configured correctly, the following command will build the *Lattice Tester* library and command-line tool:
+Once everything is configured correctly, the following command will build the *Lattice Tester* library:

     ./waf build

-If the build process completed without errors, *Lattice Tester* can be installed to the directory specified with the `--prefix` option during the configuration step,
+If the build process completed without errors, *Lattice Tester* can be installed to the directory specified with the `--prefix` option during the configuration step, with:
-with:

     ./waf install